ArveVM/Nordpool_additional_cost/README.md

 Two HA-integrations fetch Nordpool-spot prices ('current_price'); [Nordpool](https://github.com/custom-components/nordpool) and [Priceanalyzer](https://github.com/erlendsellie/priceanalyzer).
 On top of that 'current_price' there come additional costs, which contains many components that constantly seem to change :(
 So when a number of state fees and power subsidy constantly change, power transport company have night/day tarrifs that often change, and power-broker-company change their markup,, how do you keep the actual total power-cost pr hour in your future planning?

-We use this repo to gather and create a good template which is updated with:
+We use this repo to gather and create a good re-usable template which is updated with:
 - country level fees/subsidies
 - power distributor fees/subsidies
 Then the template provides some inputs (including power-broker-markup), and out you get the full price you have to pay each hour (including next-day price)